khondakar22/Database_Connection/README.md

-# Database_Connection
+# Simple Database_Connection
-Database connection By MYSQLI Using PHP_OOP method
+Database connection By MySQLi Using PHP_OOP method
+To Get Host Name
+To Get Port Number